jorgen666/custom_components/windsonic/readme.md

-a component to read Gill Instruments Windsonic sensor
+## A component to read Gill Instruments Windsonic sensor

 ```